-Inservice offered to teachers within S.P.H.E. support service on Bullying issues.
+Inservice offered to all teachers on Bullying issues.

 Regular communication and involvement with parents through meetings, newsletters, etc.

+Inclusion of a School Charter in the students’ journals and/or in all classrooms to counter bullying behaviour

 Review of Policy on Countering Bullying Behaviour

-An evaluation of the effectiveness of the school policy on countering bullying will occur annually, to allow the school community to respond to changing needs and in the light of bullying incidents encountered.
+An evaluation of the effectiveness of the school policy on countering bullying will occur regularly , to allow the school community to respond to changing needs and in the light of bullying incidents encountered.
+It is envisaged that review will occur every two years.

-Random surveys could be held to determine the level and type of bullying behaviour in the school.
+Random surveys may be held to determine the level and type of bullying behaviour in the school.

 While this policy deals specifically with incidents involving student bullying, it recognises that other forms of bullying can occur within schools:

-bullying of children by adults; bullying of adults by children; bullying of adults by other adults.
+bullying of children by adults

+bullying of adults by children

+bullying of adults by other adults

 Incidents involving adults and children should be reported directly to the Principal.

-A separate policy will be drawn up in consultation with teachers and ancillary staff to deal with Adult Bullying in the school.
+A separate policy, the Staff Welfare Policy, deals with bullying or harassment issues amongst the staff in the school.

-Effects of Bullying

-The consequences of bullying are wide-ranging and severe.
-Below are some of the common reactions to being bullied.

-Physical Effects Emotional/Psychological Effects

-Frequent minor illnesses Anxiety

-Aggression Anger

-Violence Loss of confidence

-Fights Loneliness

-Physical damage Fear

-Loss of or damage to property Social isolation

-Depression

-Suicidal thoughts/behaviour

-Possible School Charter for Students to Counter Bullying Behaviour
+Sample School Charter for Students to Counter Bullying Behaviour

 (Possible to do this as an activity at class level)